 1. Visit an Apple Orchard

-This is, by far, my favorite thing to do in the fall.
-Every time we travel to the Midwest in the fall, I always make time to visit an apple orchard in the area.
-At some of these orchards, you can pick your own apples, which is a great family activity, regardless of how old your children are.
-Even at those orchards where you can’t pick your own apples, there are plenty of activities to keep your family busy.
-Many orchards have a petting zoo, a play area of some sort, a corn maze, a restaurant/bakery, and a store.
-I love browsing through orchard stores looking for unique Christmas gifts.
+My favorite thing to do in the fall, by far, is visit an apple orchard.
+Every time we travel to the Midwest in the fall, I find time to visit an apple orchard.
+At some orchards, you can pick your own apples, which is a lot of fun for kids of all ages.
+Pretty much all orchards open to the public have lots of family-friendly activities to keep you busy.
+Many of them have petting zoos, playgrounds, corn mazes, a restaurant/bakery, and a store.
+I love browsing through orchard stores to find unique Christmas gifts.

-Two things are constants at apple orchards: donuts and apple cider.
-Other than actually picking my own apples, these are my favorite things at orchards!
+Two things every apple orchard has is donuts and apple cider.
 I don’t know why exactly that donuts and cider go together, but they do!
+And they are the best part of visiting an apple orchard.
 When you get them at an orchard, they are made in-house and are so fresh!
 Orchard donuts are the most delicious donuts I’ve ever eaten!
-I find that sitting in an orchard bakery with a glass of fresh cider and a plate of fresh donuts is so relaxing and peaceful!
+I find that sitting in an orchard bakery with a glass of fresh cider and a plate of hot donuts is such a comforting feeling!

-Fall is pumpkin season, so what better activity to do with your family than pumpkin picking?!?!
-It can be a lot of fun to take your kids to a pumpkin patch and let them pick out their own pumpkins to take home to decorate.
+Fall is pumpkin season, so what better activity to do with your family than going to a pumpkin patch?!?!
+Kids love going to the pumpkin patch.
+Let them pick out their own pumpkins to take home to decorate.
 My son loves looking through all the pumpkins to find the most unusual ones he can find.
 He always thinks we need some Indian corn and gourds too.
+This is a perfect time to grab some adorable fall photos of your kiddos amid all the pumpkins.

 3. Go on a Hay Ride

-As a kid, we always went on at least one hay ride every year, it seems.
-It is a very fond memory of mine.
-Now, as a mom, I enjoy taking my son on hay rides whenever I get the chance.
-It is just such a fun thing to do with your whole family!
+I have fond memories of going on hay rides every year as a kid.
+Now, I enjoy taking my son on hay rides whenever I get the chance.
+It is a fun way to spend time with your family.
 Hay rides are fun any time of the day.
-For older kids, a nighttime hay ride through a corn field can be an awesome spine-tingling event.
+For older kids, a nighttime hay ride through a corn field can be an awesome spine-tingling way to celebrate Halloween.

 4. Attend a Fall Festival

 In our part of the country, it seems like every school, church, and community center has a fall festival.
 These always have bounce houses, carnival games, dunk tanks, cake walks, and candy!
 They are such an entertaining way to spend an evening as a family.
-They are also great ways for neighbors and friends to come together and socialize.
+They are also great places to socialize with your neighbors and friends.
 For me, they are an integral part to the fall/Halloween season.
 I am not a big fan of trick-or-treating, so these festivals are a wonderful alternative that the entire family can enjoy.
+Our favorite fall festival is Boo at the Zoo in Fort Worth, Texas.

 The fall season is the perfect time for outdoor family events.
-There is nothing better than putting on your favorite sweater or sweatshirt and heading out to spend some quality time with your loved ones.
+There is nothing better than putting on your favorite sweatshirt and heading out to spend some quality time with your loved ones.
 The above four events are some of my favorite fall activities to do with the family.
+To find a pumpkin patch or other favorite fall activities near you, check out Pumpkin Patches and More.
 I hope you find some time this season to take advantage of some of them!
 Happy travels!